Usage Statistics

 , this can be changed by configuring theproxy.usage-stats-table-name

-property. - More detailed information on configuring ShinyProxy can be found here.
+properties. - More detailed information on configuring ShinyProxy can be found here.

 Micrometer (Prometheus)